DIS is me

 The digital publication of 'DIS is me' is being translated into English.
 To receive an update when the English publication is available, please click below and fill in your email adress.
 Before registering, please read our privacy policy.

-Anne Lagemaat, project leader
+Anne Lagemaat, founder/project manager

 "During the treatment you learn that you are now allowed to talk about your experiences.
 But can you be open about your diagnosis at all, when there is so much stigma attached to it?"